-END THE RESTORATION PROCESS: Fig. 7 8.
+Fig. 7 the first 5 minute cycle with surfactant applied, REVERT TO 4 TWO MINUTE CYCLES and a FINAL 5 MINUTE CYCLE with surfactant sprayed onto the record.
+(CONSULT THE SUPPLEMENTAL NOTE).
+This as there is a coating on the record.
+NOW, TO FINISH THE RECORD AND END THE RESTORATION PROCESS: 8.
 Place the record on the felt pad or the KA-RS-1 support turntable.
-Apply a light mist of distilled water on the record on one spot.
-With the light mist of distilled water applied, wipe off over the entire record using the supplied KA-MF-2 grey optician's microfiber cloth.
-(Fig. 7)

-9. Now use the FELT SIDE of the supplied KA-B-1 combination felt/ carbon fiber brush and follow the grooves.
+With the supplied KA-MF-2 grey optician's microfiber cloth.
+(Fig. 7), remove any carbon fiber brush and follow the grooves.
 This action polishes the grooves.
 Pass over the grooves several times.
 Then flip the combination parastatic felt/carbon fiber brush over and use the CARBON FIBER SIDE to pass over the grooves and to remove any room dust particles.